Hung304-WBLEM/DeepCAD-Breast-Cancer/README.md

 ## How to run
 ### Training MMDet Detection Model
+First, change to directory `libs/mmdetection` by running: `cd libs/mmdetection`

 Create a config file by following the instructions in the MMDet repository.
-For example, I have created a config file `faster_rcnn_r50_caffe_fpn_mstrain_1x_ddsm.py`.
+For example, I have created a config file `faster_rcnn_r50_caffe_fpn_mstrain_1x_ddsm.py` in `configs/cbis_ddsm_mass/`.
 To train MMDet model using this config file, use this command:
 ```posh
 sh tools/dist_train.sh configs/cbis_ddsm_mass/faster_rcnn_r50_caffe_fpn_mstrain_1x_ddsm.py 4
 ```